catamphetamine/react-pages/README.md

 [![Gratipay][gratipay-image]][gratipay-url]
 -->

 Is a module providing support for isomorphic (universal) rendering with React, React-router, Redux, Redux-router.
 Also allows for Webpack bundler.
+Allows for locale detection and therefore internationalization of the app.

 ## Installation